UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session04.rst

     try:
         num_in = int(num_in)
     except ValueError:
-        print u"Input must be an integer, try again."
+        print "Input must be an integer, try again."

 Or let the Exception be raised....